Alkoxy25/LeslieGisHub.github.io/README.md

 ##  **Project III Memphis Campus Project**

-**The Aim of these workflows was to was optimize distanced travelled by a waste collecction truck and during its routine collection on Memphis University Campus in the United States of America**
+**The Aim of these workflows was to was optimize distanced travelled by a waste collecction truck during its routine collection on Memphis University Campus at Tennesse in the United States of America**

+**contact**

-**The following are results of several scenarious using network analysis(route analysis in arcgispro)**
+**The following are conclusions and results of several scenarious using network analysis(route analysis in arcgispro)**